-Safety Guidelines for Aquatic Activities
+Water Safety Guidelines

 "Far too many people around the world know the pain of losing a loved one to drowning.
-Each year almost 360,000 people die from drowning-over 90 percent of them in low- and middle-income countries," says Margaret Chan, former Director-General of the World Health Organization.
+Each year almost 360,000 people die from drowning-over 90 percent of them in lowand middle-income countries," says Margaret Chan, former Director-General of the World Health Organization.
 "More than half of these deaths are among those under the age of 25, with children aged under five facing the greatest risk.
 Drowning is the third leading cause of death worldwide for those aged from five to 14.
 Despite these tragic facts, drowning prevention gets relatively little attention and few resources."
+1

-As leaders, it is essential to always consider the safety of all those attending any event you organise near a lake, river, pond or any body of water.
-While you may plan for a fun occasion where individuals can enjoy water activities, also think about the possibility of accidents and even drowning.
+As leaders, it is essential to always consider the safety of all those attending any event you organize near a lake, river, pond, or any body of water.
+While you may plan for a fun event where individuals can enjoy water activities, you also think about the possibility of accidents and even drowning.
 Prepare an action plan so that everyone can enjoy the day.